-Transmission Tariffs Prudently Administered
+B. Transmission Tariffs Prudently Administered

 BVES monitors the compliance of SCE under the FERC-approved tariffs for transmission service.
 This activity generally includes (i) verifying that SCE is complying with tariff terms; (ii) verifying that billing and payments are accurate and consistent with the terms of the tariff; (iii) reviewing interruptions of service and force majeure events, if any; (iv) participating in FERC proceedings regarding SCE transmission service and costs; and (v) resolving disputes.